oracle/node-oracledb/package/README.md

     before running `make`.

-  - `oracledb-src-X.Y.Z.tgz` which is the complete source code, mainly created because older npm's (e.g. with Node 4) do not download the opdi submodule code when installing from a GitHub tag or branch.
+  - `oracledb-src-X.Y.Z.tgz` which is the complete source code, mainly created because older npm's (e.g. with Node.js 4) do not download the opdi submodule code when installing from a GitHub tag or branch.

 - The`staging-oracledb-X.Y.Z.tgz` package can be used to host binaries